syncfusion-content/blazor-docs/blazor/dropdown-list/placeholder-and-floatlabel.md

 documentation: ug
 ---

-# Placeholder and Float Label
+# Placeholder and Float Label in Dropdown List

 ## Placeholder in the Blazor DropDownList component

-You can use [Placeholder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Placeholder) property to display small description of the expected value in the input.
+You can use [`Placeholder`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Placeholder) property to display small description of the expected value in the input.
 In the below sample demonstration, you have to set `Select a game` as Placeholder property value, which will set respective value to the placeholder attribute of the input element in the DOM.

 {% highlight cshtml %}